Aglowns/trackmail-frontend/README.md

-# TrackMail Frontend
+# JobMail Frontend

-A modern Next.js frontend for the TrackMail job application tracking system.
+A modern Next.js frontend for the JobMail job application tracking system.

 ## Features